-In a world where 70% of all Internet traffic comes from mobiles, you can’t really expect to get away with a website which is not mobile friendly.
+In a world where 70% of all Internet traffic comes from mobiles, you can’t really expect to get away with a website which is not mobile-friendly.

 One of the most important website improvements you must do is optimize your website for mobile devices.
-Regardless if your website is mobile friendly, mobile responsive or mobile optimized, you simply must sort that out if you are looking to increase your web presence.
+Regardless if your website is mobile-friendly, mobile responsive or mobile optimized, you simply must sort that out if you are looking to increase your web presence.

 A lot of pre-built themes nowadays are optimized for mobile devices by design.
 If you are looking for this website improvement, finding a responsive theme is your best bet.

-Keep an Eye on The Stock
+10. Keep an Eye On the Stock

 If you are selling a product, it is important to match expectations with reality i.e. not claim that you have something in stock and then learn that you actually have none on hand.
-While this is not a direct website improvement tip, it is definitely a great UX tips because you surely don’t want to disappoint your customers!
+While this is not a direct website improvement tip, it is definitely a great UX tip because you surely don’t want to disappoint your customers!

-Making sure that your stock is correct is of an essence in order to keep customers happy.
+Making sure that your stock is correct is of the essence in order to keep customers happy.
 Regardless if you are a B2B or B2C brand, failing to deliver what you promised in a big no-no.

 Employing an eProcurement system is a worthy investment since you can be sure that you have placed supplier order and you will never run out of something that is in high demand.

 When you are handling payments from customers, it is crucial to keep their personal information safe.
 Websites that are not SSL certified are considered unsafe.

 Improving your eCommerce website security starts with the obvious – strong user passwords.
 The next important thing is the SSL certificate.
 These certificates are not pricey yet they are highly important.